ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Enrollment projections drive planning and budgeting for school districts.
 Districts use them to anticipate long-term shifts in educational demand, which in turn shapes decisions about staffing, resources, and facilities.

-The most widely used method is the cohort-survival ratio (CSR), also known as the grade progression method.
+The most widely used method is the cohort survival ratio (CSR), also known as the grade progression method.
 CSR uses historical data to estimate the share of students *surviving* from one grade to the next, while projecting incoming kindergarten classes from birth rates five years prior.
 Districts favor it because anyone can run it in a spreadsheet, even though more advanced methods like multiple linear regression exist.

 Accurate projections require more than birth and enrollment trends.
 Administrators must also weigh migration patterns, transfers to charter or private schools, and external shocks such as policy changes that move students into or out of a district.
 CSR and regression-based models both struggle when conditions shift sharply year-to-year, and planners often resort to informal judgment calls to patch the gap.